louis-parent/Quill/README.md

 The classes `width` and `height` can be used to defined the size of an element.
 Four prefixes are available for different sizes : `full-`, `three-quarter-`, `two-third-`, `half-`, `third-` and `quarter-`.
 The alternive classes `screen-width` and `screen-height` can be used to base the size relative to viewport.
+The suffixes `-max` and `-min` can be used to set maximal and minimal sizing.

 #### Positionning